danneu/guild/README.md

 A forum running in production.

-**Disclaimer:** The majority of the code was written when I was new to Koa and SQL.

 ## Setup and Install

 The Guild is a Node.js app that talks to a Postgres database.